 The following terms and definitions shall guide ongoing efforts by City of Seattle departments to develop, implement and periodically update community involvement plans and practices that prioritize equity.

-Community – A group of people sharing a common experience or interest; e.g., residents of a neighborhood, faith-based congregations, business owners along a commercial corridor, members of ethnic and cultural groups, gardeners at a P-Patch, school-based organizations.
+Community – A group of people sharing a common experience or interest; e.g., those live or work in a neighborhood, faith-based congregations, business owners along a commercial corridor, members of ethnic and cultural groups, gardeners at a P-Patch, school-based organizations.

-Community Involvement – Outreach, engagement and other actions taken to identify and/or address issues of interest to a community.
+Community Involvement – Outreach, engagement and other actions taken to bring community members into identify and/or address issues of interest to a community.

-Engagement – The act or process of building ongoing relationships with community members, often with the goal of developing and implementing a collective vision or plan for the benefit of the community’s future.
+Engagement – The act or process by which community members build relationships with one another and/or with their government, often for mutual values and goals for the benefit of the community’s future.
+Government can also work to engage with community members.

 Equal, Equitable, Equity